Posts Tagged ‘interval training’

-Interval Training is simply THE most efficient type of cardio you can perform.
+Interval Training is simply one of the most efficient forms of cardio you can perform, if not the most efficient.
 You can get pretty much ALL the benefits of longer-duration cardio but without the long duration.
-Moreover, you don’t get the boredom, you don’t spend all your time doing it, and you don’t have nearly the risk of overuse injuries.
+Moreover, you don’t get bored, you don’t spend all your time doing it, and you don’t have nearly the risk of overuse injuries.

 I get plenty of questions in various comments throughout the website, but I also get comments and questions via the Project Swole Contact Form.